EvanPurkhiser/Presentations/presentations/11-12-13-SEV-static-checking.md

    * Indicates users may not understand how Houdini infers annotations
  * Average Boost was 35%
    * Houdini users receive ⅓ of the answers from the tool

+# Qualitative

+ * Users noted it's not worth incrementally fixing warnings
+ * Users noted it was difficult to eliminate some warnings
+ * ESC/Java's execution trace information was useful to some

+## Houdini

+ * Out of 14 users of Houdini, 3 had positive opinions
+ * It was cleaner because they didn't have to see everything
+ * Main complaint was that Houdini was slow
+ * Maybe a little _too_ magical

+## Daikon

+ * Half of the users commented that it was helpful
+ * Users of the {tiny,small} Daikon trials were annoyed with how many annotations were created
+ * Removing incorrect annotations was easy